 General Education Foundation Course (GEFC) is a 4-cp course that will run in Semesters 1 and 2, and will be taken by all first-year students at EdUHK.
 In Semester 1 of Year 1, a new skill-based development/ thematic component is designed to equip students better for their intellectual development in the university context.
 In Semester 2 of Year 1, students are required to take part in lectures delivered by Chair Professors/ Professors and external Guest Lecturers on a wide variety of themes/ issues focusing on the domains of humanities, social sciences, science and environment.
 These lectures are substantiated by small class tutorials for the purpose of building communities of dialogue and inquiry that foster the intellectual growth of students.

 Under the new curriculum (from 2019/20 onwards), the General Education Breadth Courses (GEBCs) (6 cps) are composed of Positive and Values Education (PAVE) Course and General Education Interdisciplinary Course (GEIC) (Level 4).
-Students have to take one of each of the component to fulfil the GEBCs (6 cps) requirement.
+Students have to take one from each of the components in order to fulfill the GEBCs (6 cps) requirement.